 All of the studies currently taking place at Wake Forest Baptist Health, are using medications which are already approved and widely used in children; the focus is to determine which ones are most effective.

 For more information contact Cheryl Wilmoth, study coordinator firstname.lastname@example.org or 336-716-8559.
-You may also submit your contact information for children less than 5 years, or for children 6 years or older.
+You may also submit your contact information for children less than 5 years old.